TLESORT/Automatic_Awesome_Bibliography/README.md

-# Generate automatically awesome lists from bibtex
+# Generate automatically awesome lists from a bibtex file
 Automatic script to parse bibtex to mardown to create manageable bibliography github repository.
 We take the example of continual learning to illustrate the script.